EngineSquared/EngineSquared/CONTRIBUTING.md

 ## Project structure

-Currently, the project contains 2 main parts: the engine squared core and plugins respectevely located in `./src/engine` and `./src/plugin`.
+Currently, the project contains 2 main parts: the engine squared core and plugins, respectively located in `./src/engine` and `./src/plugin`.
 The core contains the minimal code to have a working engine.
 The plugins contain the code for the plugins that can be added to the engine.
 The plugins are part of the engine that is used for a specific purpose (`Math` for every utility math functions or `VkWrapper` for all the Vulkan wrapper and utility functions).

-## Commit namming convention
+## Commit naming convention

 ### Commit structure